elimisteve/tentservers/README.md

   * Which of the Tent.io protocol features are supported, and which aren't?
 (This could even be used as a sort of external unit testing suite.)

+* In short: WebHooks.
+This would allow servers to subscribe to be notified when this directory is updated.

+## Gotchas

+This service is running on Google App Engine, which shuts down apps after they've received no queries for a while.
+In your code, be sure that timeouts won't blow anything up.